cucumber-attic/gherkin2/README.md

 ### JavaScript

-In order to build and test Gherkin for Javascript you must install:
+In order to build and test Gherkin for JavaScript you must install:

 * Node.js (0.4.6 or higher)
 * NPM (0.3.18 or higher)
-* Ragel with Javascript support: http://github.com/dominicmarks/ragel-js
+* Ragel with JavaScript support: http://github.com/dominicmarks/ragel-js
 * Define the GHERKIN_JS environment variable in your shell (any value will do)

+Prepare the environment:

+    pushd js
+    npm link
+    popd

-Now you can build the Javascript with:
+Now you can build the JavaScript with:

     rake js
-    cd js
-    npm install

 And you can try it out with node.js: